yugabyte/yugabyte-db/docs/content/preview/explore/linear-scalability/sharding-data.md

 YugabyteDB automatically splits user tables into multiple shards, called tablets, using either a [hash](#hash-sharding)- or [range](#range-sharding)-based strategy.

-The primary key for each row in the table uniquely identifies the location of the tablet in the row, as per the following following diagram:
+The primary key for each row in the table uniquely identifies the location of the tablet in the row, as per the following diagram:

 ![Sharding a table into tablets](/images/architecture/partitioning-table-into-tablets.png)